abourget/blog/content/post/its-a-polyglot-world-out-there.md

 }
 ```

-and run it with:
+and run:

+    $ cd jsvm
-    go run otto.go
+    $ go run main.go

-And you should see:
+And you'll see:

     Result: 357
+    [INSERT THE REAL THING]

 It seems slow because `go run` compiles and runs, so you can try:

     go build -v .
-    time ./otto
+    time ./jsvm

-And there you for embedded JS !
+Otto can also pre-compile javascript into a `Script` object, so you
+don't need to reparse it on the next run, thereby increasing
+performance.

+There you go: you can run Javascript inside a Go program, and keep
+Go's portability.